Ritten11/LAMAS2021/index.md

 The graph below shows a comparison between the results for 5 players and 6 players, both with the default party size.
 For both conditions it seems that there is little difference when the spies are using higher order knowledge (SPHOK), regardless of whether the resistance agents are using higher order knowledge (RHOK).
 We do see a small difference between 5 players and 6 players when looking at SPHOK is false.
 For 5 players the spies receive less points on average than for 6 players.
 These resutls were also reflected in the tables explained above.
 ![Image](images/results_n6.png)

-Overall, the graphs nicely illustrate that the use of higher order knowledge has a positive influence on the performance of the agents, may that be resistance or spy.

 # Conclusion
 Our main finding is that higher-order knowledge, be it for the spies or the resistance, really does make a difference in playing the game.